 It’s important to first note that prescriptions are only given where deemed clinically appropriate.
 While medication is crucial in recovery, it is not the only focus in Cerebral OUD.
 Since OUD is primarily a mental condition, Cerebral also provides you with therapists, counselors, and coaches with whom you’ll walk the recovery journey.

-Cerebral ensures you get the best mental professionals around as they undergo a rigorous onboarding process.
-One incredible feature is the platform’s technology integration by offering telemedicine for these therapy sessions.
+Cerebral ensures you get the best mental professionals around as they undergo a rigorous onboarding process, and your telemedicine therapy sessions will include coping and recovery skills for an all-encompassing recovery.

 How is Cerebral OUD different?

 One thing that makes Cerebral unique is its relationship with major insurance companies.
 This is a big deal, since it makes the platform’s membership plans available for insured individuals, saving them a big chunk of money.